Iceland

 Special funding for disabled grantees:

 Funding is available for US Fulbright students to Iceland with a disability, be it a structural or functional impairment or activity/participation limitation, that entails additional costs that are not covered specifically through the Fulbright Program.
 Funding may be available for a wide range of disabilities, including, for example, hearing, vision, or movement impairment.
 The funding could, for example, be used to assist with specialized housing needs, in-country transport, or specialized assistance.
 The extra funding amount will depend on need and will be decided by the Commission after consultation with the student.
-It can be expected to be between $2,000 and $9,000 USD.
 Funding is provided through the Bruce A. Fowler Mobility Fund.

 Grant Length